MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Office365.md

 >[!NOTE]
 >Currently, you must perform an additional step for OneDrive for Business and file a Microsoft Support request to have the attribute synchronized to OneDrive for Business accounts.

-4. Create an admin role group in the Office 365 Security & Compliance Center for each compliance boundary.
+4. Create an admin role group in the Security & Compliance Center for each compliance boundary.
 We recommend that you create these role groups by copying the built-in eDiscovery Manager role group and then removing any roles as necessary.

 5. Add members to each of the specific role groups as eDiscovery Mangers.
 Members are the people responsible for investigating and responding to DSRs, and will typically consist of IT admins, data privacy officers, compliance managers, and human resource representatives.